 Some thoughts on the Globiuz encyclopedia

 Globiuz has many crazy creatures and races that may confuse at first, but then appeal.
-Most fantasy books have trolls, elves and orks - and that mostly holds us aback to the 'classic view' of fantasy genre.
+Most fantasy books have trolls, elves and orks - and that mostly holds us aback to the 'classic view' of the fantasy genre.